-Note: This figure illustrates the process where consumers update their belief for the path of R(t) using the updating rule (E.1) with $\lambda = 1/6$, each colored solid line representing $\tilde{R}^j(t)$ for $j = 0, 10, 20, 30, \ldots$ The horizontal axis represents the number of weeks after the announcement.
-Figure E.1: Illustration of the Process of Searching for the Rational Belief for R(t).

-The impact of the shopping-cost shock on hoarding demand in the first round is relatively small.
+FIGURE E.1.
+Illustration of the process of searching for the rational belief for R(t).
+Note: This figure illustrates the process where consumers update their belief for the path of R(t) using the updating rule (E.1) with $\lambda = 1/6$ , each colored solid line representing $\tilde{R}^{j}(t)$ for j = 0, 10, 20, 30, ...
+The horizontal axis represents the number of weeks after the announcement. cognitive hierarchy by showing how each level of consumer's belief converges toward the equilibrium. $^{\rm 1}$ The impact of the shopping-cost shock on hoarding demand in the first round is relatively small.
 However, as consumers realize that other consumers will respond to the shock and there will be a slight shortage of products, they begin to stockpile more.
 This leads to an increase in hoarding demand driven by the fear of lower product availability, which in turn increases hoarding demand further in subsequent rounds.
-This iterative process continues until an equilibrium point is reached, capturing how the shortage grows through the spiral of defensive hoarding. influenced by other consumers' strategies only through product availability.
-Second, we define the level-j+1 consumers' belief \tilde{R}^{j+1} as a convex combination of (i) the availability in level j, \tilde{R}^{j} , and (ii) the availability obtained as the best response against \tilde{R}^{j} .
+This iterative process continues until an equilibrium point is reached, capturing how the shortage grows through the spiral of defensive hoarding.
+E.1.2 Self-fulfilling panics In this section, we briefly investigate the potential for self-fulfilling panics.
+To be specific, we explore whether our model can rationalize R(t) < 1 without any exogenous changes in the model parameters.
+For that purpose, holding all the parameter values fixed, we consider an exogenous shift in consumer belief regarding R(t), that is, $\tilde{R}^0(t) < 1$ for a certain period (see Supplemental Appendix E.1.1 for the definition of $\tilde{R}^0$ ). &lt;sup>1Two key differences exist between our updating rule and the standard cognitive hierarchy theory.
+First, we update consumers' beliefs about product availability $\tilde{R}^j$ , rather than their shopping strategy.
+However, this difference is not significant as we are analyzing a mean-field game, in which a consumer's problem is influenced by other consumers' strategies only through product availability.
+Second, we define the level-j + 1 consumers' belief $\tilde{R}^{j+1}$ as a convex combination of (i) the availability in level j, $\tilde{R}^j$ , and (ii) the availability obtained as the best response against $\tilde{R}^j$ .
 While the standard cognitive hierarchy theory puts the entire weight on (ii), we only assign a 90% weight on (i) for computational stability.
 This is because assigning too much weight on (ii) would cause abrupt belief changes, making the calculation errors more significant.

-E.1.2 Self-fulfilling Panics In this section, we briefly investigate the potential for self-fulfilling panics.
-To be specific, we explore whether our model can rationalize R(t) < 1 without any exogenous changes in the model parameters.
-For that purpose, holding all the parameter values fixed, we consider an exogenous shift in consumer belief regarding R(t), i.e., $\tilde{R}^0(t) < 1$ for a certain period (see Online Appendix E.1.1 for the definition of \tilde{R}^0).
-Here, instead of demonstrating a global absence of belief changes leading to self-fulfilling panics, we explore specific belief changes and provide intuitive explanations for why they do not result in (self-) fulfillment.
-In Figure E.2, we illustrate consumer belief $\tilde{R}^0(t)$ with a dotted line and the best response to this belief, $\hat{R}^0(t)$, with a solid line.
-It is evident that when a future shortage is anticipated without any changes in fundamentals, consumers make their purchases in advance of the expected shortage, resulting in the realized shortage occurring earlier than initially expected.
-Thus, the initial expectation of a future shortage cannot be fulfilled.
+FIGURE E.2.
+Response of R(t) to an exogenous shift in $\tilde{R}(t)$ .
 Note: All the parameter values are fixed.

-Figure E.2: Response of R(t) to an Exogenous Shift in $\tilde{R}(t)$.

-In Figure E.3, we illustrate the scenario where consumers anticipate an immediate shortage.
-It also reveals that such an expectation does not lead to fulfillment, as consumers delay their purchases until the shortage is expected to ease, causing the realized shortage to occur later than initially anticipated.

-Note: All the parameter values are fixed.
+Here, instead of demonstrating a global absence of belief changes leading to selffulfilling panics, we explore specific belief changes and provide intuitive explanations for why they do not result in (self-) fulfillment.
+In Figure E.2, we illustrate consumer belief $\tilde{R}^0(t)$ with a dotted line and the best response to this belief, $\hat{R}^0(t)$ , with a solid line.
+It is evident that when a future shortage is anticipated without any changes in fundamentals, consumers make their purchases in advance of the expected shortage, resulting in